 Another Quebecer, tight end Antony Auclair from Notre-Dame-des-Pins is at this point the latest Canadian to be involved in the Super Bowl.
 He was part of the 2021 Tampa Bay Buccaneers team that faced off against Kansas City, and while he was inactive for the game, he became the latest Canadian to be awarded a Super Bowl ring.

-As the 2021 Super Bowl, seventeen Canadians (born and or raised) have played in the NFL’s showpiece event.
+As of the 2021 Super Bowl, seventeen Canadians (born and or raised) have played in the NFL’s showpiece event.
 Thirteen of those players are in an even more exclusive club, Super Bowl champion.
 Alaric Jackson Michael Hoecht have a chance to etch themselves into history on February 13th when the Los Angeles Rams play the Cincinnati Bengals in the Super Bowl, and I’m sure they’ll be many Canadians who will be right behind them on the big day.